cdig/cd-module/README.md

 ```

 * You should only use h1 for the title of a page.
 It should very closely match the id of the [cd-page](#cd-page) element.
 * You should not apply your own styling to the h1 within the module.
-The styling should come from the [_project folder](#_project-folder).
+Custom styling should come from the [_project folder](#_project-folder) and be shared across the entire project.

 **Behaviour:**
 h1 elements get very special styling, with [Magic Underlines](#magic-underlines)